Have The Right Types of Small Business Insurance in Place

 Personal Trainer Insurance – Professional liability personal trainer insurance covers you for performing your services.
 Your general liability personal trainer insurance protects your business from another person or business’s claims of bodily injury, associated medical costs and damage to property.

 Massage Insurance – Massage general liability is the basic stuff you have to have.
 If you want to be protected from a claim that you hurt someone, this is your insurance.
 You also need professional liability insurance (also called errors and omissions insurance)… if you are a professional and you mess up by doing something incorrectly (an error) or you FAIL to do something (omissions), this insurance covers your butt.

 Hair Salon Insurance – There are two kinds of salon insurance you will need to have.
 The first is called general liability salon insurance.
 It’s the most basic and necessary.
 Next is professional salon liability insurance.
 They are both necessary due to the types of incidents that can happen at a salon.

 Special Event Liability Insurance – This insurance can cover you in the event (pun intended) that your venue cancels on you and you lose your deposit.
 Or, it covers you for injuries that occur to third parties at the event.

 Wedding Liability Insurance – You plan months for your big day.
 You pick the perfect dress.
 The perfect cake.
 The perfect venue.
 Your perfect partner (hopefully!).
 Don’t forget the wedding insurance in case things go sideways in a big way at your event (and I’m not talking about doing the electric slide)!

 In conclusion, there are many types of business insurance policies out there.
-It’s important for you to find out what you need specifically.
+It’s so vitally important for you to find out what you need specifically for your business.
 Simply contact the agents at CoverWallet now.
-They will get you covered!
+They will get you and your business covered!